adriana sá

 adriana [at] adrianasa.org

-Adriana Sá is transdisciplinary artist, performer-musician-composer.
-She considers that music involves vision and space, beyond audition.
+Adriana Sá is a transdisciplinary artist, a performer-composer who considers that music involves vision and space, beyond audition.
 Her graphic scores suggest sonic texture, density, playing techniques and sequence variations, while leaving other aspects open to interpretation.
-Similarly, she designs and develops her instrumentation so as to enable complexity, unpredictability and discovery.
+She approaches the design and development of her instrumentation as a compositional process as well, drawing musical expression from complexity and discovery.

-Between 1998 and 2008, Sá used sensor technologies to explore music connected to light, space, movement, architecture, weather and social context; her architecturally-scaled instruments combined analogue and digital components.
-In 2008 her practice turned to audio-visual performance.
-Her bridging of creative practice and perception science informed the development of audio-visual 3D software, which operates based on pitch detection from a custom zither input.
+In the 1990s, after completing a degree in Fine Arts at the University of Lisbon, she started using sensor technologies to explore sonic constructions connected to light, space, movement, architecture, weather and social context; her architecturally scaled instruments combined analogue and digital components.
+About a decade later, her bridging of creative practice and perception science led to the development of audio-visual 3D software, which operates based on pitch detection from a custom zither input.

-Reflexos de um pensamento esferico (world view, in Portuguese)
+Reflexos de um pensamento esferico (adapted to Portuguese)

 Interview for Oro Molido #54 (in English)